flucoma/flucoma-docs/doc/MLPRegressor.rst

 :control learnRate:

-   The `learnRate` is a scalar for indicating how much the neural network should adjust its internal parameters during training.
+   A scalar for indicating how much the neural network should adjust its internal parameters during training.
 This is the most important parameter to adjust while training a neural network.
-It can be useful to begin at a relatively high value, such as 0.1 to try to quickly get the neural network in the general area of a solution.
+Without context the actual value that is most appropriate is difficult to reason about, however, it can be useful to begin at a relatively high value, such as 0.1, to try to quickly get the neural network in the general area of a solution.
 Then after a few fittings, decrease the learning rate to a smaller value, maybe 0.01, to slow down the adjustments and let the neural network hone in on a solution.
+Going as low as 0.0001 is not rare.

 :control momentum: